Online Drawing Development Year

 Over the year students will benefit from:

-- Up to three online daytime drawing classes per week every term (or equivalent) equating to 540 hours of live tuition
+- Up to three online daytime drawing classes per week every term (or equivalent) equating to 540 hours of live tuition - Students curate the taught drawing programme from our online drawing courses which can be viewed here.

 - Six tutorials with a member of our faculty